Skip to content

 Multi-page scanSplit in scan app before batch

-Keep TIFF masters on archive storage.
-Write compressed JPEG deliverables to a separate folder so you can re-export at higher quality if a client requests it later.
+Never overwrite the TIFF master.
+Write JPEG to a separate folder so you can re-export if a client requests higher resolution.
+When uploads still fail, see how to compress images on Windows .